-At the upcoming SIHH 2011 industry event, the Swiss watchmaker is going to refresh its Tonda line of men`s watches with an elegant Parmigiani Fleurier Tonda 1950 (ref.
-PFC267-1002400-HA1241) automatic watch.
+At the upcoming SIHH 2011 industry event, the Swiss watchmaker is going to refresh its Tonda line with an elegant Parmigiani Fleurier Tonda 1950 (ref.
+PFC267-1002400-HA1241).
 The timepiece is going to be presented in a perfectly balanced, flawlessly proportioned case and will feature only the data that you really need: hours, minutes and seconds (just to make sure that the watch didn’t stop all of a sudden.)

 Sporting a classic “small seconds” dial layout and coming in a slim and finely crafted 39 mm case, the new member of the Tonda family is clearly aimed to make a dent at the market of “classic” watches, which is now totally dominated by the elegant Patek Philippe Calatrava series.

 Although retaining the styling cues of the original Tonda line, the 1950 version is way more elegant and refined.

 As you can see on the pictures, the new watch comes in a slimmer case sporting a more delicate version of the brand’s iconic lugs design.

 The relative shortness of the mainspring in the PF 700 is partly compensated by a relatively slow frequency of the balance wheel that oscillates at just 21,600 semi-oscillations per hour (an average modern watch usually has a movement whose balance wheel beats at 28,800 vph and there are also so-called “high-beat” mechanisms like Zenith El Primero and TAG Heuer that operate at even more impressive 36,000 vph,) but the guaranteed power reserve of just 42 hours is still fairly underwhelming in a world where a luxury watch with a three-day power reserve rarely produces anything more enthusiastic than a muted “okay” from a person who follows current trends.